pulumi/pulumi-hugo/themes/default/content/blog/pulumi-watch-mode-with-rust/index.md

 Finally, I spiked on a library written in Rust, using the library underpinning the [watchexec CLI](https://github.com/watchexec/watchexec).
 All-in, this worked out to just over 100 lines of code to maintain on top of the actively maintained watchexec libraries, with a similarly small patch to the Pulumi CLI.
-And importantly, building the binary is a simple “cargo build” that the team can run on any platform.
+And importantly, building the binary is a simple `cargo build` command that the team can run on any platform.
 The
 [watchutil-rs implementation](https://github.com/pulumi/watchutil-rs) lives in GitHub and is packaged as pulumi-watch, a single-purpose binary that logs on stdout when files change.